azukiapp/azk/docs/content/en/faq/README.md

 ##### What's the difference between azk and docker-compose (Fig)?

+`azk`:

-- `azk` is not only focused in Docker, although it only supports it for the moment.
+- Is not only focused in Docker, although it only supports it for the moment;
-- `azk` has an integrated load balancer.
+- Has an integrated http load balancer, which makes it easier to test if your application is "stateless";
-- `azk` has an integrated DNS with [libnss-resolver](https://github.com/azukiapp/libnss-resolver), allowing the user to access custom URLs and not just localhost.
+- Has an integrated DNS service which helps when developing multiple applications without having to remember which `localhost` port they're using.
+Also including Linux support with the lib: [libnss-resolver](https://github.com/azukiapp/libnss-resolver);
-- `azk` has the concept of provisioning, which allows commands to be executed automatically after the creation of the container, without changing the original image.
+- Has the concept of provisioning, which allows commands to be executed automatically before the creation of the container, without changing the original image.
+This is suitable for installing dependencies or migrating databases, for example;
-- The `Azkfile.js` is built using JavaScript with its own structure.
+- Uses a more robust manifest file, called `Azkfile.js`, which is built using a DSL JavaScript that makes its creation more flexible.

 ##### What's the difference between azk and Vagrant, or Chef?

 Explaining in a succint way:

 - `Vagrant` provides a way to describe and generate identical virtual machines (or even containers more recently).
 It can work together with a software configuration tool (eg Chef) to continue a machine setup process, after the system installation is complete.

 - `Chef`, as mentioned above, is a tool for software configuration.
 It will help automate the process of setting up a machine, after it is started.
 For example, it can help with configuration files, installed programs, users, among other features.
 Chef, like other similar projects, also helps in the orchestration process to send changes in a system to specific machines.

 azk, and Docker as well, both overlap with Vagrant and Chef in certain aspects.
 With azk you can define how applications/services that make up your project relate, and how your project should be executed.
 This is done within the `Azkfile.js`, in a clear and succinct way to facilitate communication between development and operations (DevOps), and make the whole deployment process something transparent to both teams.
 In addition, particularly because of the use of containers, testing applications in development and production becomes something much more reliable and reduces the chances of the famous "but it works on my machine".

+Finally, `azk` focuses on the approach of describing a system's architecture from a functional point of view, which means you describe the various "micro-services" that make up the whole system.
+This is different from a systems architecture approach, such as `Vagrant`, where the focus is on the description of virtual machines;

 ##### My program is working fine with azk.
 Is there any way to deploy my environment?